 13. The winners for each category will be chosen by independent judges selected by NQPHN.
 NQPHN’s decision is final and no correspondence will be entered into.

-14. All entries will be judged on the following criteria.
+14. All entries will be judged on the below criteria.

 A strong, imaginative Indigenous artwork which is: